bjorn-ali-goransson/Wordpress-Theme/README.md

 Features
 --------

-* Bootstrap 3 and Font Awesome included with Bower (just run setup.bat)
+* Bootstrap 3 and Font Awesome included through Bower
 * Gulp (albeit simplistic) assembly of bower components into `vendor/` directory
 * LessJS compilation, minification and watch (using Gulp), along with inclusion from PHP (`add_my_style('style.less')`) without hooks
 * Simple inclusion of scripts like `add_my_script('angular.min.js', 'angular')` (from bower) or `add_my_admin_script('admin.js', array('jquery'));` (in your scripts directory)